PlumpMath/FirstPersonTemplateBGE/README.md

 What is this?
 -------------
 The First Person Template is a bare-bones first person template object for use with the Blender Game Engine.
-It's basically two files, or three parts
+It's basically three files, or four parts
-*	The script FPcontrols.py, which contains all the modules Blender needs
+*	The scripts MouseLook.py and PlayerMove.py, which contain all the modules Blender needs
 *	The .blend FPcontrols.blend, which has the Player and PlayerCam objects, as well as a little test scene to run around in

 How do I use it?